spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 ## Voucher

-A Voucher is a discount that applies when a customer enters an active voucher code on the *Cart* page.
+A voucher is a discount that applies when a customer enters an active voucher code on the *Cart* page.
 ![Cart voucher](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/cart_voucher.png)

 Once the customer clicks **Redeem code**, the page refreshes to show the discount name, discount value, and available actions: **Remove** and **Clear all**.
 The **Clear all** action disables all the applied discounts.
 The **Remove** action disables a single discount.